rbcasperson/canvas-tile-map/README.md

 - startX: The character's starting x position on the map (from the left) - defaults to 0
 - startY: The character's starting y position on the map (from the top) - defaults to 0
-- layer: The layer after which the character should be drawn - defaults to 1 (if `layer` is greater than or equal to the number of layers in the map, the character will be drawn on the top layer)
+- layer: The layer after which the character should be drawn - defaults to 1
+- collisionPoints: A list of `[x, y]` coordinates, each of which will be tested for collisions.
+Defaults to the perimeter of the image.
+See [Collision Points](#collision-points).

 example:
 ```js